reasnov/laravel-common-modules/docs/master/workflow.md

-# Internara - Modular Monolith Developer Guide
+# Laravel Common Modules Monorepo - Modular Monolith Developer Guide

-This document provides a practical, step-by-step guide for developers on how to implement new features within the modular architecture of the Internara application.
+This document provides a practical, step-by-step guide for developers on how to implement new features within the modular architecture of the Laravel Common Modules Monorepo application.
 It builds upon the foundational concepts introduced in the [Architecture Guide](architecture.md).

 ---